tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 > As a <type of user>, I want <some goal> so that <some reason>

 This is pretty much the accepted definition of a user story but I don't think it's the full story.
 In practice, teams settle on their own style of writing stories loosely based on this definition.
-Some teams write stories on index cards, others write tasks or work items on post-its whilst others write up the background analysis in JIRA.
+Some stick to the style, others write abbreviated comments or even long hand.
+Some write stories on index cards, others write tasks or work items on post-its whilst others write up the background analysis in JIRA.
 Each team may use these to work out what to deliver and each may think of these as "stories".
 But to adhere to the spirit of the definition, a link to acceptance criteria needs to be established.

 D> ## Tasks vs stories {#tasks-vs-stories-aside}
 D>